Newton Robinson

-Newton Robinson is located in the southern part of Ontario, Canada, at the tenth concession of Techumseth and Bradford West Gwillimbury.
+Newton Robinson is located in the southern part of Ontario, Canada, at the tenth concession of Tecumseth ('Line 10') and Bradford West Gwillimbury.
 It is approximately an hour's drive from Toronto.

 History

 During the 1820s Newton Robinson was called Latimer's Corners after the innkeeper, and later Springfield.
-The present name derives from Newton, one of the Newtowns in Ireland and Robinson for William Benjamin Robinson, the area's political representative from 1828 to 1858.
+When William Chantler arrived from England in 1850, he established a general store and became postmaster.
+As there was already a post office going by Latimer’s Corners, this new post office needed a new name.
+It was decided to call the place Newtown Robinson, for one of the Newtowns in Ireland and in honour of William Benjamin Robinson, who represented Simcoe County in Parliament from 1828 to 1858.
+At some point in time after 1877, the name was consistently shortened to Newton Robinson.
 During the 1880s, Newton Robinson was busy because of the train tracks that went through it.
 As people eventually started emerging there, a cheese factory, a sawmill and a number of small businesses had their openings.
 On January 14, 1886, the Newton Robinson Column had said: "Our town, like yourself, had the spirit of progression about its pants pockets.
 The latest edition [addition] is a tonsorial artist, who reports business booming, and as the place where they dispense the fish of all fish, the oyster, at 10 cents a plate (cheap and wholesome is their motto)"."
 In 1893, the railroads closed and were redirected to Alliston Beeton in Bradford.
 This caused the shutdown of the sawmill and general store because of the low business.